Kershaw takes perfect game into 8th, Dodgers rout Angels 9-1 - WHIZ News

 FREEMAN’S HOME

-Freddie Freeman had an early RBI single in his first game at Angel Stadium since his rookie season.
-The longtime Atlanta slugger is an Orange County native who grew up 10 minutes from the Big A and attended countless games here as a kid, but he was injured when the Braves visited Anaheim in 2017, and he fell ill shortly before the Dodgers’ preseason exhibition game at the ballpark this spring.
+Freddie Freeman played his first game at Angel Stadium since his rookie season.
+The longtime Atlanta slugger is an Orange County native who grew up 10 minutes from the Big A and attended countless games here as a kid.

 Freeman continued his phenomenal stretch at the plate since being left off the NL All-Star team when he drove in the Dodgers’ first run with an RBI single.
 The slugger reached base for the jaw-dropping 18th time in his last 21 plate appearances with the first-inning hit.